 This Azure AD (AAD) tenant will be used by the customer’s personnel to manage the platform.
 The creation of an AAD is at the subscription level, which means your user must be a subscription co-administrator.

 Create your own AAD tenant or ask the customer access to their existing AAD tenant.
+Note down the domain name for the tenant you are creating (xxx.onmicrosoft.com) and the tenant id (from the URL in the classic azure portal)

 Create the following web applications in the AAD Tenant.